noCaptchaAi/docs/docs/en/image/hCaptcha.md

-    "sitekey": "xx-xx-xx-xx", # eg. b17a7-90bf-4070-9296-62679 from html page "site": "domain.com", # url of the captcha page "ln": "en", # "ru" for russian or  "ar" arabic | language of the captcha }
+    "sitekey": "xx-xx-xx-xx", # eg. b17a7-90bf-4070-9296-62679 from html page "site": "domain.com", # url of the captcha page "ln": "en", # "ru" for russian or  "ar" arabic | language of the captcha "examples": ["/9j/AQSkZJRgABAQAAAQABAA...", "/9j/AQSkZJRgABAQAAAQABAA..."] # For some tasks it required!
+}

 def solve(images, target):